GeorgeHarland/arcane-empire-backend/README.md

+## Server setup:

+- Make sure node and git are installed on your machine
+- Clone the repository using `git clone <git-project-url>`
+- Install the necessary dependencies with `npm install`
+- Add your openAI key to a .env
+- Run the server with `npm run dev`
+- You can now query the server at localhost:3030

 ## To deploy:

-- add your openAI key to a .env
 - run the lambda_prep.sh
 - upload new code zip to aws lambda
 - either export a function url or point an aws API gateway to the lambda and use that url

 ## GPT Assistant config:

+(Currently unused)

 Current model: